devopsdays/devopsdays-web/themes/devopsdays-theme/REFERENCE.md

 ```
 The above example would create a new menu item called "Volunteer" which linked to `devopsdays/events/YYYY-CITY/volunteer`, and another menu item called "party" which would link to `http://www.google.com`

-The menu items also take an optional parameter of `icon` where you can set the font-awesome icon that will display on small screens.
-Choose at http://fontawesome.io/icons/.
+The menu items also take an optional parameter of `icon` where you can set the font-awesome icon that will display on small screens. *Note: This feature is currently deprecated, but it won't break anything if you use this setting* Choose at http://fontawesome.io/icons/.
 Example:

 ```
 nav_elements